openafs-contrib/fabs/README.md

 ==============

-In order for fabs to be able to dump volumes and do other privileged operations with AFS, it needs some credentials to do.
-This can be provided by a krb5 keytab.
+In order for fabs to be able to dump volumes and do other privileged operations with AFS, it needs credentials.
+These can be provided via a krb5 keytab, or if valid tokens are already present in the execution environment, fabs can be configured to use them directly via the `afs/extauth` option.

 You can also use -localauth for authenticated AFS commands, but this is not recommended for production use, since not all operations support -localauth.
 To use this (perhaps for initial testing or debugging), enable the configuration option `afs/localauth`.

-For non-localauth mode, you need a krb5 keytab to authenticate to AFS.
+For keytab-based authentication, you need a krb5 keytab to authenticate to AFS.
 By default, fabs looks for this keytab in /etc/fabs/afsadmin.keytab, but you can specify a different path with the config option `afs/keytab`.

 You must be able to authenticate to AFS using this keytab.
 Here is an example